Kmer-File-Format/kff-reference/README.md

 The main part of the file is a succession of sections.
 These sections can be of different types.
 The most important two are the global declaration of variables and the raw data sections.
-Other sections are used to store sequences more efficiently than raw data sections in particular contexts.
+Other sections are used in particular contexts to store sequences more efficiently than raw data sections.

 The first Byte of each section define its type.

-## Section: Global variable declaration
+## Section: global variable declaration

 This kind of section can be seen as a zone of global scope variable definition.
 The other sections need the definition of some variables (the k value for example).